apache/flink/docs/run_example_quickstart.md

 title: "Quick Start: Run K-Means Example"
 ---

-This guide will Peter demonstrate Stratosphere's features by example.
-You will see how you can leverage Stratosphere's Iteration-feature to find clusters in a dataset using [K-Means clustering](http://en.wikipedia.org/wiki/K-means_clustering).
+This guide will Peter demonstrate Flink's features by example.
+You will see how you can leverage Flink's Iteration-feature to find clusters in a dataset using [K-Means clustering](http://en.wikipedia.org/wiki/K-means_clustering).
 On the way, you will see the compiler, the status interface and the result of the algorithm.

 #  Generate Input Data
-Stratosphere contains a data generator for K-Means.
+Flink contains a data generator for K-Means.

-	# Download Stratosphere
+	# Download Flink
 	wget {{ site.FLINK_VERSION_STABLE_dl }}
-	tar xzf stratosphere-*.tgz
+	tar xzf flink-*.tgz
-	cd stratosphere-*
+	cd flink-*
 	mkdir kmeans
 	cd kmeans
 	# Run data generator
-	java -cp  ../examples/stratosphere-java-examples-{{ site.FLINK_VERSION_STABLE }}-KMeans.jar eu.stratosphere.example.java.clustering.util.KMeansDataGenerator 500 10 0.08
+	java -cp  ../examples/flink-java-examples-{{ site.FLINK_VERSION_STABLE }}-KMeans.jar org.apache.flinkexample.java.clustering.util.KMeansDataGenerator 500 10 0.08
 	cp /tmp/points .
 	cp /tmp/centers .